---

 ```

-When called from inside a workflow run, the step wrapping this utility gets a stable idempotency key across replays — Stripe dedupes retries for free.
+When called from inside a workflow step, the utility gets a stable idempotency key for that step across retries — Stripe dedupes retries for free.
 When called from a plain Node.js process, it behaves like any other function and a fresh UUID is generated.
+For more patterns, see [Idempotency](/docs/foundations/idempotency).

 ### In production